Determining the Range of a Graph: A full breakdown

 Method 5: Utilizing Graphing Technology

 Graphing calculators or software can significantly assist in determining the range.
-By inputting the function, the graph is generated, allowing for visual inspection to easily determine the minimum and maximum y-values.
+Practically speaking, by inputting the function, the graph is generated, allowing for visual inspection to easily determine the minimum and maximum y-values.
 Many software packages also provide tools to analyze the function’s properties and identify key features which directly contribute to defining the range.

 Frequently Asked Questions (FAQ)